ingenerator/vagrant-mirror/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`) with specs
+3. Commit your changes (`git commit -am 'Add some feature'`) with specs.
+Changes without specs will not be merged.
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

 ## Acknowledgements

 The [vagrant-notify](https://github.com/fgrehm/vagrant-notify/) plugin was very useful in working out how to structure this plugin.
+And of course, none of this would be possible without the great work on vagrant itself, thanks to Mitchell for that.

 ## Copyright